Reckless Driving In Virginia Courts When In The Military

 -

-Attorneys can often get the charge reduced to improper driving—a non‑criminal traffic violation—saving you from a Class 1 misdemeanor and potentially avoiding jail, huge fines, or loss of driving privileges.
+reduced to improper driving—a non‑criminal traffic violation—saving you from a Class 1 misdemeanor and potentially avoiding jail, huge fines, or loss of driving privileges.

 - Expert reckless driving lawyers can help you develop a strategy to obtain the best results in Court.